RainbowC9/emotion-based-music-recommendation/README.md

 - Improve model performance using larger and more diverse datasets.
 - Personalize recommendations based on user preferences.
 - Add support for iOS devices.

+## 🙏 Acknowledgements

+This project uses the following public datasets:
+- RAVDESS
+- CREMA-D

+Special thanks to the researchers and contributors who made these datasets publicly available.

+## 📄 License
+This project is licensed under the MIT License.